10 best drawing apps for Mac [For simple tasks and advanced design]

 Sketch took the world by storm just a few years ago, when they essentially introduced a viable alternative to complex apps like Adobe Illustrator and targeted it specifically to digital design professionals.

 Everything you do in the Sketch program is done in vector, which means all shapes are infinitely resizable, in contrast to the raster graphics of Paintbrush.
-With Sketch for Mac, you can design high-fidelity mockups for your website, prototype your iOS app, or just create complex illustrations.
+With this one of the best drawing app for Mac, you can design high-fidelity mockups for your website, prototype your iOS app, or just create complex illustrations.

 You can download and try the Sketch software for free, but after a month, you'll be required to pay the annual license fee, which is a big downside if you don’t plan to use the app regularly.
-In addition, Sketch for Mac is not the most accessible app for beginners and it’s not exactly a drawing app for Mac due to its vector nature.
+In addition, Sketch is not the most accessible app for beginners, and it’s not exactly a drawing app for Mac due to its vector nature.

 - Packed with functions you'd expect from a top-tier design tool